A more recent publication of this set of statistics is available: Effective Retirement Age

 Effective Retirement Age

-The effective retirement age remained unchanged
+The effective retirement age has risen clearly

 Effective retirement age in the earnings-related pension scheme